TomaszWoloszyn983/swap-puzzle-game/readme.md

 ## Testing
 Every page in this project was validation tested and it is responsive for every type of devices from desktop computers to mobile phone screen.
-More details about tesings are available in the separate testing section [here](testing.md) or in the dedicated directory documentation/TESTING.md
+More details about tesings are available in the separate testing section [here](testing.md) or in the dedicated file testing.md